matttob/AMM7_VELOCITY_MAPS/README.md

 # AMM7_VELOCITY_MAPS

-read in AMM7 data using motu client api and make plots of water speed in direction.
+read in AMM7 data using motu client api and make plots of water speed and direction.